Rule 8009. Record on Appeal; Sealed Documents

 • any certification required for a direct appeal to the court of appeals;

-• any additional items from the record that the court where the appeal is pending orders.
+• any other items from the record that the court where the appeal is pending orders to be included.

 (5)Copies for the Bankruptcy Clerk.
-If paper copies are needed, a party filing a designation of items must provide a copy of any of those items that the bankruptcy clerk requests.
-If the party fails to do so, the bankruptcy clerk must prepare the copy at the party’s expense.
+If paper copies are needed and the bankruptcy clerk requests copies of designated items, the party filing the designation must provide them.
+If the party fails to do so, the bankruptcy clerk must prepare them at that party’s expense.

 (b) Transcript of Proceedings.

 (1)Appellant’s Duty to Order.
-Within the time period prescribed by subdivision (a)(1), the appellant must:
+Within the period prescribed by (a)(1), the appellant must:

 (A) order in writing from the reporter, as defined in Rule 8010(a)(1), a transcript of such parts of the proceedings not already on file as the appellant considers necessary for the appeal, and file a copy of the order with the bankruptcy clerk; or